 Yes, at Leasing.com we’ve been open during the entire pandemic with all staff working remotely.
 You can still research and compare deals online, without having to leave the house.
 Once you've selected your car and lease deal, you can apply for finance online and sign all paperwork electronically and arrange delivery to your door.

-Will car dealerships be open in Tiers 1, 2 and 3?
+Will car dealerships be open?

 I've ordered a new car, will it be delayed?

+It’s likely there will be delays for some time, especially on factory orders.
 The car industry is one of the most interconnected industries in the world and it's no surprise that there were widespread factory closures earlier this year.
 However, most manufacturers have now re-started production across Europe and the world.

 Effective social distancing, hygiene and health monitoring measures are in place at all manufacturing facilities.
 For example, at Nissan’s Sunderland plant, the new Nissan Juke was the first car off the line, and improved safety measures include new separation between operators, such as screens, barriers and dividers, as well as one-way systems across the site.
 Rest areas have been redesigned and break times rescheduled to support social distancing and remove common touchpoints.

-Manufacturing also continued during the second lockdown.
+Manufacturing also continued during the second and third lockdowns.